 Domestic Locations outside the State of Wisconsin

-(including Alaska and Hawaii)
+(excluding Alaska and Hawaii)

 - Baggage Fees: The University will pay/reimburse for one checked bag without explanation.
 For further information, see the Associated Fees section of Policy 201.A – Air Travel.